Ghostshrimp: Biography

 Ghostshrimp had taken the job at Cartoon Network in order to save up enough money to buy a tract of land in Northern New England to build the Bandit family homestead and start a training camp for aspiring visual artists.
 His plan eventually worked, and he left Adventure Time during production of the show's fourth season and moved into the forest of the Northeast Kingdom of Vermont.
 The inaugural session of Ghostscout Training Camp lasted from August 1 to September 1, 2012, and Ghostshrimp continues to host the 30-day training camp every August.

+In 2014, Ghostshrimp created his own pilot for Disney Television Animation entitled Pinchy and Ponchy.
+Ghostshrimp also helped on visual development for another Disney TVA pilot, Douglas Furs, created by Jesse LeDoux and Matt Olsen.
+Both pilots were picked up for a full series order by Disney XD, but executive changes at Disney Branded Television in 2016 ended their production.

 Ghostshrimp has returned to Adventure Time several times.
 The first was in March 2015, when he agreed to design backgrounds for the seventh-season miniseries "Stakes".
 According to his official Facebook profile, he designed around 70 new pieces for the show.
 In later 2016 and early 2017, Ghostshrimp also revealed that he was working on new background pieces for several ninth- and tenth-season episodes, including several that comprise the show's finale.

 Art style

 Ghostshrimp's art style is highly idiosyncratic.
-Fellow background artist Chris Tsirgiotis has described Ghostshrimp's art as "simple at first glance, but it’s actually very sophisticated and nuanced".
+Fellow background artist Chris Tsirgiotis has described Ghostshrimp's art as "simple at first glance, but it's actually very sophisticated and nuanced".
 Tsirgiotis has also said that Ghostshrimp "is a master at his use of pattern.
 He puts it in just about everything he does."